The Verdicchio of the Castles of Jesi

 There are still high-volume cheap quaffers available, some even with an unwelcome hint of residual sugar.
 Ignore those, as they offer none of Verdicchio’s glory and historically have tarnished its reputation.

-Often, such wines still come packaged in an unusual amphora-shaped bottle which won a design competition in the late fifties.
-While that has helped with recognition, that became increasingly for the wrong reasons, mostly an advert for indifferent wine.
+Such wines often come packaged in an unusual amphora-shaped bottle that won a design competition in the late fifties.
+While that has helped with recognition, that became increasingly for the wrong reasons, mainly an advert for indifferent wine.
 Hence quality producers have distanced themselves from it by adopting standard shaped bottles.

-Below are some food suggestions and wine examples to seek out in the UK.
+Below are some food suggestions and wine examples to find in the UK.

 Verdicchio dei Castelli di Jesi shines with food, in the same way, that Verdicchio di Matelica does.
 So seafood is a great match, from mussels and clams to octopus and squid.